Scams here, scams there, scams everywhere – but is Daily Digital Club one of them?

 These kinds of programs will only last as long as there are new recruits and the existing recruits continue to subscribe.

 A business won’t be able to survive in this kind of system because you can’t make new recruits forever and you can’t hold existing members if they no longer find value with the training given.

-What I Don't Like
+What I Don't Like About Daily Digital Club

 Is Daily Digital Club A Scam?

 Yes, Daily Daily Digital Club is definitely a scam!
 It is just the latest in a long line of shady Peter Wolfing scams that are here today and gone tomorrow.